King George V

 The Order of Succession

-Under current law, males take precedence over their older sisters in the line of succession, but changes to the succession are currently being considered.
-The proposed new law would give royal daughters the right to inherit the throne before their younger brothers.
-The current line of succession would not be altered, however, meaning that Prince Andrew and Prince Edward (and their children) would continue to rank ahead of their older sister, Princess Anne, in the line of succession.
+Previously, males took precedence over their older sisters in the line of succession.
+The Succession to the Crown Act 2013 has given royal daughters the right to inherit the throne before their younger brothers.
+The previous line of succession has not been altered, however, meaning that Queen Elizabeth's younger sons, Prince Andrew and Prince Edward, (and their children) continue to rank ahead of their older sister, Princess Anne, in the line of succession.

 The current order of succession